fluent/fluent-plugin-sql/README.md

 * **pool** A connection pool synchronizes thread access to a limited number of database connections
 * **timeout** RDBMS connection timeout
 * **remove_tag_prefix** remove the given prefix from the events.
 See "tag_prefix" in "Input: Configuration". (optional)

+\<inject\> section:

+This adds the timestamp of the log record as a property so you can insert it into the database.
+See the [inject section docs](https://docs.fluentd.org/configuration/inject-section) for more details.

 \<table\> sections: